openqasm/openqasm/CONTRIBUTING.md

 1. (optional) If releasing a minor version create a new stable branch for the minor version (See [Branches](#branches)).
    This should be cut from the latest development branch.
-2. Create a new tag with the required semantic version number (see [Tags](#tags)) and push it to Github which will trigger CI (TODO).
+2. Create a new tag with the required semantic version number (see [Tags](#tags)) and push it to Github which will trigger CI.
 3. Update the development branch version identifier to the next release version (`<major>.<minor+1>.0-dev`).
-4. TODO: Enable CI to create a Github release page with a generated changelog, publish documentation for the new version to Github pages, and update the root language specification URL to point to the latest release.
+4. TODO: Enable CI to create a Github release page with a generated changelog.

 #### Example release cycle